Dharavi: Post-independence

-At India's independence from colonial rule in 1947, Dharavi had grown to be the largest slum in Bombay and all of India.
-It still had a few empty spaces, which continued to serve as waste-dumping grounds for operators across the city.
-Bombay, meanwhile, continued to grow as a city.
-Soon Dharavi was surrounded by the city, and became a key hub for informal economy.
-Starting from the 1950s, proposals for Dharavi redevelopment plans periodically came out, but most of these plans failed because of lack of financial banking and/or political support.
-Dharavi's Co-operative Housing Society was formed in the 1960s to uplift the lives of thousands of slum dwellers by the initiative of Shri.
-M.V.
-Duraiswamy, a well-known social worker and Congress leader of that region.
-The society promoted 338 flats and 97 shops and was named as Dr. Baliga Nagar.
-By the late 20th century, Dharavi occupied about 432 acre, with an astounding population density of more than 2,900 people per hectare (1,200/acre).
+By the time of India's independence from colonial rule in 1947, Dharavi had grown to be the largest slum in the entire country.
+It still had a few empty spaces, which continued to serve as waste-dumping grounds for operators across Bombay.
+The city, meanwhile, continued to grow.
+Soon, Dharavi was surrounded and became a key hub for the informal economy.
+Starting in the 1950s, proposals for Dharavi's redevelopment were periodically floated, but most of these plans failed due to lack of financial banking and/or political support.
+Dharavi's Co-operative Housing Society was formed in the 1960s to uplift the thousands of slum dwellers.
+By the late 20th century, Dharavi occupied about 432 acre, with a population density of more than 2,900 people per hectare (1,200/acre).